 And so, in the end, it all boils down to boiling.
 How much energy does it take to raise water to the boiling point, and keep it there.
 That’s physics, and that’s going to be the same for the commercial canner or the home canner.
 Beyond that, it’s about how efficiently you can come up with and get rid of that required amount of energy.

 I think the moral of the story is that pickles are going to be an energy-intensive food, no matter what, in terms of fossil fuel kcalories per edible kcalorie.
-That’s because there’s not much to cucumbers, other than water.
-A quart of cucumbers has slightly more calories than a quart of water.
-And no matter how you do it, canned water is not going to rate very high in terms of fossil fuel inputs per food calorie output.
+A quart of cucumbers has just slightly more calories than a quart of water.
+Canned water requires an infinite number of fossil fuel calories per edible calorie.
+Unsurprising, then, that canned cucumbers would require a high, but not infinite, number of fossil fuel calories per edible calorie.

 The other interesting factoid is that it does take as much energy to remove cooking heat from the house as it does to produce that heat in the first place.
 If your house is air conditioned.
 I vaguely recall having read that at some time in the past.
 And here, I validated that by direction calculation.